 How Safe Is Spinosad To Use As A Natural Pesticide?

 Is Spinosad safe for humans?
-One of the best things about products containing Spino is the fact that they are safe for people, pets and beneficial bugs.
+One of the best things about products containing Spinosad is the fact that they are safe for people, pets and beneficial bugs.

 Spino does not harm adult butterflies, and it is also harmless to many beneficial parasites and bug predators.

-Even so, you should exercise caution when handling this substance.
+Even though it is OMRI listed, you should exercise caution when handling this substance.

 Whenever you use any pesticide be sure to follow the packaging instructions carefully.

 Avoid excessive exposure to the product and refer to product packaging instructions regarding First Aid treatments if excessive exposure occurs.

 You can also call, the Poison Control Center, for further instructions.

 It is common to take in low levels of this substance in your diet.
 Be sure to wash all produce thoroughly before eating it.